laserpants/trombone/docs/non-sql-routes.rst

     GET /stuff  {..}  {"status":"Ok.","response":[1,2,3,4]}

-A possible use-case for this is to deliver machine readable documentation as part of a service (self-describing APIs), where clients automatically can determine their abilities against a communication endpoint using the ``OPTIONS`` HTTP method.
+A possible use-case for this is to deliver machine readable documentation as part of a service (self-describing APIs), where participants automatically can determine their abilities against a communication endpoint using the ``OPTIONS`` HTTP method.
 See, e.g., http://zacstewart.com/2012/04/14/http-options-method.html for a discussion of this approach.

     | *At the very least, services should be responding with a 200 and the Allow header.
 That's just correct web server behavior.
 But there's really no excuse for JSON APIs not to be returning a documentation object.*